Arts & crafts in Pembrokeshire

 Artists and craftspeople gravitate to this part of south-west Wales, attracted by the seascapes, quality of light and that special Celtic magic that comes with the territory.

-Two must-visits are the gallery at Oriel y Parc, St Davids and Tenby Museum and Gallery, home to world-class artists such as Graham Sutherland who described Pembrokeshire a ‘land of exultant strangeness’ and other artistic superstars Augustus and Gwen John, Kyffin Williams and John Piper to name just a few.
+Three must-visits are the gallery at Oriel y Parc Landscape Gallery in St Davids and Tenby Museum and Gallery, home to world-class artists such as Graham Sutherland who described Pembrokeshire as a ‘land of exultant strangeness’ and other artistic superstars Augustus and Gwen John, Kyffin Williams and John Piper to name just a few.
 The Riverside Gallery in Haverfordwest showcases items of both local and national importance in conjunction with The National Library of Wales.

 Pembrokeshire has no end of talent; you’re bound to see something you just have to take home!